titedog/gw-mapmaking-help/gloomwood_cheats.md

 ## Preface

 This guide was created during the Fire at the Gates update!
+Info here may be outdated in future updates.

 ## Currently Unknown Commands